OpenOrienteering/mapper-manual/pages/toolbars.md

 #### ![ ](../mapper-images/tool-convert-to-curves.png) Convert to curves {#convert_to_curves}
 N

 This tool changes the shape of selected polygonal objects to smooth.
 It can be used to "prettify" objects which have been drawn as polygonal objects but are curved in reality (however, it is usually less effort to draw these as curved objects from the start).

+It is also useful for simplifying overly complex objects, such as raw lidar contours.
+If you want to preserve the object in the original form too, you can first [duplicate](duplicate) it and convert the original into another, normally hidden symbol.

 Note that this tool is still experimental and might take some time to compute for a large number of objects.

 #### ![ ](../mapper-images/tool-simplify-path.png) Simplify path {#simplify_path}